 The precessing spins receive slight magnetic influences from the neighbouring spins and as a result a very slowly increasing number of spins stop precessing coherently and decrease the Mxy magnetization.
 In this case the decay (FID) is very long or in other words we have a very long T2*.
 We can expect moderate variability in the phases of the spins and their frequencies.

 From the above, we can conclude that the shorter the decay (FID), or the smaller the T2*, the more increased is the broadening of the spectroscopy lines as demonstrated in Figure 5 (ref.).

 Figure 5: From ref.
 Figure 4-6.
 The shorter the decay (FID), the more increased is the broadening of the spectroscopy lines

 The linewidth of the spectroscopy/resonance line correlates with T2*: for a Lorentzian line the full-width-half-maximum (“FWHM”) is 1/(πT2*).
 It is the lifetime of spin coherence and therefore T2 - referring to gain and loss of magnetization in the xy-direction - which governs the actual width.

-Practically, in order to obtain an NMR spectrum, applying one pulse and recording one FID does not suffice as the NMR signal is very weak and noisy.
+When obtaining an NMR spectrum, practically, applying one pulse and recording one FID does not suffice as the NMR signal is very weak and noisy.
 In order to improve the signal-to-noise ratio (“SNR”) of the resonance signal, the experiment is repeated several times and the result is averaged, which results in a SNR improvement factor of √ N for N averaging scans.

 It is necessary that each repetition starts with the magnetization being at its thermal equilibrium value and therefore longitudinal relaxation of time T1 must be reestablished.
 Therefore, time between scans has to be longer than T1 and in principle ≈ 5 · T1.